Where does it hurt?

 7. Wear a Knee Brace

-Don’t leave your knee brace at home.
-Wearing it can help provide support and relieve stiffness as you fly.
+If you normally wear a knee brace, don’t leave it behind.
+A supportive knee brace not only provides stability but also makes getting through travel days easier; it can help reduce pain and keep your knees more comfortable throughout the flight.
 A metal-free knee brace provides additional convenience at the airport, as you won’t have to remove it to go through security.

 8. Request a Wheelchair